Cornwall Teaching School

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 You must hold an Honours level degree with a 2:2 classification or higher.
-It is strongly desirable that you hold a degree in a music-related field.
+It is strongly desirable that you hold a degree in a science-related field.
 If your degree is partially related, or unrelated, to your chosen subject, we would expect you to hold A Levels in at least one, and preferably two sciences or capacity to complete SKE.
 Workplace experience may also be acceptable.

 All candidates must hold a GCSE in Maths and English at Grade C/4 or higher on the first day of training.